 - You will review the sales document which states the vehicle information and terms of sale.

 - You will pay the current owner cash (either by direct deposit or cashier’s check)

 - Both parties will sign the sales document, you get the keys and off you go!

-- The lawyer puts through the paperwork in the registry and in about 2 weeks the vehicle will appear in your name online: National Registry, owner info by plate number – motor – chassis – owner
+- The lawyer puts through the paperwork in the registry and in about 3 weeks the vehicle will appear in your name online: National Registry, owner info by plate number – motor – chassis – owner (account set up required)

 Case 2 — Vehicles Just Being Imported to Costa Rica for the First Time

-- You pay the dealer in cash and get a receipt (better use a reputable dealer!)
+- You pay the dealer for the vehicle and get a receipt (better use a reputable dealer!)

 - You provide your information to the dealer and sign the sales document

 - You wait 3 – 4 days while the dealer’s lawyer submits the paperwork and it goes through*

 - You return to pick up the vehicle